richardvenneman/appsignal-docs/source/gem-settings/configuration.html.md

 ## `APPSIGNAL_ENABLE_GC_INSTRUMENTATION` / `:enable_gc_instrumentation`
 Set this to `false` to disable garbage collection instrumentation.

+## Minimal required config

 ```bash
 export APPSIGNAL_PUSH_API_KEY=1234-1234-1234
 export APPSIGNAL_APP_NAME=App name
 ```

+The above config options are the only required options.
 All other configuration is optional.

 If you use Rails you can even skip the app name, we will use the name of your Rails application.

 ## Example `appsignal.yml` config file